Toddler Drinks — What Does the Research Say About These Products?

 Hyland doesn’t see toddler nutrition drinks as necessary for the majority of children, but she’s not poo-pooing their ingredients either.
 They do provide more nutrients than whole milk alone, and most don’t have added sugar.

 “There are a lot of vitamins, minerals and essential fatty acids in toddler nutrition drinks,” she says.
 “So, there’s nothing in them that I’m concerned with.”
-However, Hyland’s quick to note that context matters.
+However, she’s quick to note that context matters.

 “It could be risky to give fortified toddler drinks to a kid who’s eating a regular diet and taking a multivitamin.
 In that case, they could be overdosing on certain vitamins and minerals.”

-Supplement drinks are a different story
+Supplement nutrition drinks are a different story

 We talked earlier about the difference between toddler milks and supplemental nutrition drinks.
 As a reminder, supplemental nutrition drinks are typically premixed and flavored.
 Most of them are manufactured by companies that make nutritional drinks for adults, too.